 King snatched the lead earlier Monday from Seavey, leaving the Koyuk checkpoint first.

-King left Koyuk just six minutes after arriving, then camped out for a while 8
+King left Koyuk just six minutes after arriving, then camped out for a while 8 miles from the checkpoint.
+His team began moving again late morning.

 "You must be having fun," a local said in an Iditarod.com video as the 57-year-old veteran prepared to leave Koyuk.